201 Yarra Bend Road,

 How much is being invested?

-The Victorian Government has invested a total of $462.5 million for stage 1 and 2 of the Thomas Embling Hospital expansion project.
+The Victorian Government has invested a total of $515.7 million for the Thomas Embling Hospital expansion project.

 How many construction jobs will the project create?

 The project is expected to create and sustain around 750 construction jobs.

 Who is delivering the project?

 The Thomas Embling Hospital expansion project is being delivered by the Victorian Health Building Authority (VHBA) in partnership with Forensicare.

 Yes.
 John Holland has been appointed to build stage one and two of the Thomas Embling Hospital expansion project.